 “All too many of those who live in affluent America ignore those who exist in poor America; in doing so, the affluent Americans will eventually have to face themselves with the question that [Nazi death-camp supervisor Adolf] Eichmann chose to ignore: How responsible am I for the well-being of my fellows?”
 Martin Luther King, Jr.

-Since the first application of what Arnold Toynbee referred to as “the thin veneer of civilization”, humankind has struggled with the idea of subjugating the desires of the individual of those of the community.
+Since the first application of what Arnold Toynbee referred to as “the thin veneer of civilization”, humankind has struggled with the idea of subjugating the desires of the individual to those of the community.

-Self-preservation is almost universally hard-wired and true empathy is rarely experienced.
+Self-preservation is almost universally hard-wired and true empathy is too rarely experienced.
 The motivation for most humans action is self-interest followed closely by our genetic programming to assure the survival of our offspring and family members.
 Generosity becomes increasingly difficult when addressing the needs of neighbors, the nation or the entire species.

 Humans show promise, at times, as the events of recent months demonstrate.
 However, the pride inspired by our collective response to noisy tragedies such as the felling of the World Trade Center must be tempered by our acquiescence before the quiet tragedies of own making.